SheaClose/javascript-console-log-utilities/README.md

 - Press Cmd+Shift+L
 - The output (on a new line) will be: console.log('variable: ', variable);

+With multiple selections:

+- Highlight multiple variables
+- Press Cmd+Shift+L
+- The output (below each selection) will be: console.log('variable: ', variable);

+With selection and secondary cursor:

+- Highlight variable and a destination (via ctrl + click)
+- Press Cmd+Shift+L
+- The output will be placed at the secondary location.

 Without selection:

 - Press Cmd+Shift+L